Arms export licences for sales to Israel

 A POSTnote looks at hypersonic missile technologies, efforts to develop them, potential applications, and the possible challenges they may represent for missile defence and global stability.

-The Government says that in an increasingly contested electromagnetic spectrum, this workstream will share “understanding of tools, techniques, and technology to enable our forces to operate in contested and downgraded environments.”
+The government says that in an increasingly contested electromagnetic spectrum, this workstream will share “understanding of tools, techniques, and technology to enable our forces to operate in contested and downgraded environments.”

 These two workstreams will look at how they can integrate commercial technologies and learn from each other’s defence innovation enterprises, and expand ways to share sensitive information.

-In March 2021 the Government set out its plan to “tilt” its foreign, defence and security policy towards the Indo-Pacific.
-The Government explained in its integrated review of security, defence, development and foreign policy that the region is “critical to our economy, our security and our global ambition to support open societies” and in the future will be “the crucible for many of the most pressing global challenges”.
-The Government said it intends to become the “European partner with the broadest and most integrated presence in the Indo-Pacific.”
+In March 2021 the Conservative Government set out its plan to “tilt” its foreign, defence and security policy towards the Indo-Pacific.
+The government described the region as “critical to our economy, our security and our global ambition to support open societies” and said it will be “the crucible for many of the most pressing global challenges” in the future.
+The government reaffirmed its commitment to the Indo-Pacific in its refresh of review in March 2023.
+Further analysis is available in Commons Library paper The Integrated Review Refresh 2023: What has changed since 2021?
+CBP 9750.

 This paper discusses some of the capabilities in more detail, as well as discussing the impact of US export regulatory controls and how AUKUS is described in national defence strategies.